brianstokesUT/Hybrid-Jay/README.md

    - bioclim_dataprep.R
      - Preperation of BioClim data for our climate model, some steps may not be necessary if you have a sufficiently powerful computer
    - ebird_and_maxent.R
-     - Preperation of eBird data and production of maxent models for *FIGURE 3*
+     - Preperation of eBird data and production of maxent models for *FIGURE 2*
    - Figures.R
-     - Code to produce each portion of *FIGURE 3*
+     - Code to produce each portion of *FIGURE 2*

 # Genomic Methods and Data Sources
 We used WGS data from the hybrid individual to determine paternal ancestry based on BLAST methodology.
-We assumed the majority of mitochondrial sequences were passed down by the hybrid's maternal species while autosomal sequences were passed by both maternal and paternal speices.
+We assumed the majority of mitochondrial sequences were passed down by the hybrid's maternal species while autosomal sequences were passed equally by both maternal and paternal speices.

 ## Data Generation
 Raw fastq files along with library prep/sequencing details of the putative hybrid invividual can be found [in NIH BioProject#1114044](http://www.ncbi.nlm.nih.gov/bioproject/1114044)

-### Potential Parents
+### Possible Parents
-During analysis we considered a set of potential sources of parental ancestry from a subset of jay species found in the state of Texas based on range and morphology:
+During analysis we considered all possible sources of ancestry within potential jay species found in the state of Texas:
 + Green Jay (*Cyanocorax yncas*)
 + Blue Jay (*Cyanocitta cristata*)
 + Steller's Jay (*Cyanocitta stelleri*)